dotnet/docs/docs/csharp/tutorials/exploration/patterns-objects.md

 ## Prerequisites

-You’ll need to set up your machine to run .NET5, including the C# 9.0 compiler.
+You’ll need to set up your machine to run .NET 5, including the C# 9.0 compiler.
 The C# 9.0 compiler is available starting with [Visual Studio 2019 version 16.8](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=inline+link&utm_content=download+vs2019) or the [.NET Core 3.0 SDK](https://dotnet.microsoft.com/download).

 ## Build a simulation of a canal lock

 In this tutorial, you'll build a C# class that simulates a [canal lock](https://en.wikipedia.org/wiki/Lock_(water_navigation)).
 Briefly, a canal lock is a device that raises and lowers boats as they travel between two stretches of water at different levels.
-A lock as two gates, and some mechanism to change the water level.
+A lock has two gates and some mechanism to change the water level.

 In its normal operation, a boat enters one of the gates while the water level in the lock matches the water level on the side the boat enters.
 Once in the lock, the water level is changed to match the water level where the boat will leave the lock.
 Once the water level matches that side, the gate on the exit side opens.
 Safety measures make sure an operator can't create a dangerous situation in the canal.
 The water level can be changed only when both gates are closed.
 At most one gate can be open.
 To open a gate, the water level in the lock must match the water level outside the gate being opened.